Migration and modernization: Common questions

 How do I gauge the bandwidth requirement for my migrations?

 When replication starts for a VM, an initial replication cycle occurs in which full copies of the disks are replicated.
-After the initial replication is completed, incremental replication cycles (delta cycles) are scheduled periodically to transfer any changes that have occurred since the previous replication cycle.
+After the initial replication is completed, incremental replication cycles (delta cycles) are scheduled periodically to transfer any changes that occurred since the previous replication cycle.